Collecting Quality Feature Feedback with Targeted In-App Surveys

 "response" to response

-// Mirror the event to your analytics platform
+// Mirror to your analytics platform

 analytics.track("FeatureFeedback", mapOf(